Clause 325: Mischief - Punishment and Bail procedure

 Clause 325 of BNS clearly defines that -“ Whoever commits mischief by killing, poisoning, maiming or rendering useless any animal shall be punished with imprisonment of either description for a term which may extend to five years, or with fine, or with both.”

-Punishment for Mischief with animal under Clause 325 of BNS
+Punishment for Offence of Extortion under Section 325 of BNS

 The BNS's clause 325 covers misbehaviour committed with animals.
 It provides that anybody who causes mischief by poisoning, killing, wounding, or crippling any animal faces a maximum sentence of three years in prison, a fine, or both.
 The regulation aims to prohibit acts of cruelty or harm inflicted against animals, respecting their inherent worth.